myTeemous/hello-world/README.md

 my first repository

 I like C++.
-Just here to contribute and get some experience.
+Just here to contribute and get some experience